 Matthew Haber is a New York based stage and multimedia experience designer.
-In addition to video and projection for theatre, he has designed video and scenery for opera, dance, themed entertainment, concerts, and live broadcast.
+In addition to video and projection for theatre, he has designed video and scenery for opera, dance, themed entertainment, concerts, retail, events, and live broadcast.

 Selected projection design credits: Rite of Spring (Production Design, Oregon Symphony); Grease (Winter Garden); Channeling the King (Soho Playhouse); I Have Confidence: Rogers After Hammerstein (92nd St Y); Little Women (Madison Opera); Rock 'n Roll Refugee (Royal Family, NYC); Beaches (Drury Lane); Girlstar, Soon (Signature Theatre); Witnessed by the World (59E59); Ashes Under Gait City (Contemporary American Theatre Festival); Donald Margulies Tribute at The William Inge Festival; The Wizard of Oz (Surflight Theatre); Our Lady, Tongue of a Bird (New Repertory Theatre); Catapult on America’s Got Talent (Broadcast); Tony Trishka’s The Banjo Project (USM Portland, Tour); Reflections of a Rock Lobster (BCT, World Premiere); Owen Wingrave, Florencia en el Amazonas (BU Opera Institute); Our Girl In Trenton (BU New Play Initiative).